electricpocket/autonomousboat/README.md

 # iOS remote for Navico TP5000

-This is a hobby project on how to make an iOS remote control for the Navico TP5000 autopilot based on https://github.com/larsjessen/autopilot project, upgraded to Swift 5 using Xcode 12 as per these instructions
+This is a project on how to make an iOS remote control for the Navico TP5000 autopilot based on https://github.com/larsjessen/autopilot project, upgraded to Swift 5 using Xcode 12 as per these instructions